ADGEfficiency/adgefficiency.github.io/PITCHME.md

 - early stopping
 - memory olympics (ask audience which is quicker?)

+Go into detail on - spaces, memories

 Global space from spaces (I think go into detail on spaces) Space design is fundamental to the library - because it is code that interacts both with agents and environments

 Show simple changes like

-space.observation_space_shape -> space.observation_space.shape
+use of shape dict, use of named tuple space.observation_space_shape -> space.observation_space.shape

 use of a default dict for the info dict - can add and remove keys as wanted

----
-## minor optimizations

-memory strucutre (deques versus arrays)

-use of shape dict, use of named tuple
+Naive agents as baselines - helpful to confirm the performance of environments (ie we have a baseline agent that we know with perfect forecasts will never lose money, and then in simulation it does that, it suggests the environment is capturing the dynamics)

+Naive agents also offer benefit of comparison with learning agnets (two benefits)

 ---